They fired me. They fired me as CEO. Then they fired me as a board member. Then they took away my shares. And now none of them ever talk to me.

 Being a leader doesn’t mean you created something or you did something great in the past or some other person has given you any kind of authority.

-Being a leader happens right now, today, and can be done without money, without authority, and without anybody.
+Being a leader happens RIGHT NOW, today, and can be done without money, without authority, and without anybody.
 First, you have to lead yourself.

 It’s a mindset.
 I’m going to make a list.
 Forgive me.
 Feel free to add to the list or add your own experiences in the comments.
 In fact, I would really appreciate if you can add to this list.

-After running 20 or so companies (most of them failures).
+After running 20 or so companies as the CEO (most of them failures).
 After investing in 30 companies (most of them successes) after advising or being on the board of a dozen companies (most of them successes) and after being married twice (50% success rate), I have a sense of what I think a leader is.

 I may be wrong but this is my list.